Noxs/haaaaaa/README.md

 ### Variables

-It is the most common feature, it allow you to insert variables from a context into a template.
+It is the most common feature, it allow you to insert variables from the context into a template.

 ```
 {{ Variable }}